HS4 carburetor tuning on Austin Mini

 • Unscrewing the nut moves it downwards and enriches the mixture.

-Turn the mixture adjustment nut one flat at a time and check the impact on the flame color.
+Turn the jet adjusting nut one flat at a time and check the impact on the flame color.

 Op 19